 Our school is proud of having achieved the Healthy Eating Award within the Lancashire Healthy Schools Programme.
 We are very fortunate to have on-site catering facilities and staff and therefore high quality, fresh food is prepared daily.
 Our school lunches are provided by Lancashire County Council’s catering service.
 Lancashire County Council’s school meals menus are available on their website.
 We supply the ‘Fresher Plus’ menu.
-We are currently serving the Spring/ Summer menu which is available here – need a link to document and its allergens list is available here – need a link to document.

 Please contact the school office on 01772 421599 if you would like more information.